lianghuanjia/655-Final-Project-Load-Balancer/README.md

-1. Set up a geni node using rspec https://github.com/lianghuanjia/655-Final-Project-Load-Balancer/blob/main/Middle%20Server%20Rspec
+1. Set up a geni node using rspec or create a node in GENI on your own.
+Remember to give the node a public IP to route to. https://github.com/lianghuanjia/655-Final-Project-Load-Balancer/blob/main/Middle%20Server%20Rspec

 2. Login to the geni node